 Entity Owners Need to Understand the Corporate Transparency Act of 2021

 The Corporate Transparency Act of 2021 (the CTA) is a federal law that became effective on January 1, 2022.
-The CTA requires all “reporting companies” to file a report with the Financial Criminal Enforcement Network (FinCEN) of the U.S. Treasury that discloses information about:
+The CTA requires all “reporting companies” to file a report with the Financial Crimes Enforcement Network (FinCEN) of the U.S. Treasury that discloses information about:

 - the beneficial owner or owners of the reporting company

 - the person (aka “applicant”) who created the company by filing its formation documents (articles or certificate of organization, articles of incorporation, or certificate of partnership) with a state agency such as a Secretary of State.
+Applicant information is only required if the entity was formed after 2023.

 A beneficial owner is an individual who, directly or indirectly, through any contract (such as a trust agreement), arrangement, understanding, relationship, or otherwise (i) exercises substantial control over the entity; or (ii) owns or controls not less than 25 percent of the ownership interests of the entity.

-Corporate Transparency Act of 2021 Fines
+Corporate Transparency Act Fines

 Corporate Transparency Act reporting is very important because if a reporting company fails to file a FinCEN report on or before the report’s due date FinCEN can fine the company $500/day.
 Yes.
 The fine is $500 for each day the Corporate Transparency Act form is delinquent.
 The CTA also has criminal penalties for willful violations of the law.